baihuqian/baihuqian.github.io/_posts/Python/2018-02-06-python-string.md

 It provides a `fill(str, width)` method to convert a string to a multi-line string with given column width.
 Its optional parameter `initial_indent` and `subsequent_indent` specifies the indent for first and rest of lines, respectively.

 To make it terminal-friendly, you can use `os.get_terminal_size().columns` to get the width of the terminal.

-### File Name Match `fnmatch`
-`fnmatch` module provides utilities to do file name match for strings like in shell. `fnmatch(str, pattern)` follows the same rule as the underlying OS for case-sensitivity, while `fnmatchcase(str, pattern)` is always case-sensitive.